 A blessing…lots of blessings!

-Then, Melchizedek the High Priest blessed them.
+Then, Melchizedek, the High Priest, blessed them.
 I don’t have to explain that parallel.
-Jesus blesses us so lavishly every second, minute, hour, and day.
+Jesus lavishly blesses us every second, minute, hour, and day.

 Our most precious blessing is salvation, communion with, and access to God in prayer for fellowship and direction.
 Still, let’s not forget the natural blessings too.

 One more parallel